-Trump expected to name lawyer Lighthizer as top trade rep
+Trump names lawyer Lighthizer as top trade rep

 - Huskies expected to be hit hard by early departures for NFL draft

+“Moreover, many American conservatives have opposed free trade.
+Jesse Helms, the most outspoken conservative in the Senate for three decades, was no free trader.
+Neither was Alexander Hamilton, who could be considered the founder of American conservatism,” he wrote.

+Meanwhile, Trump returned to his New York headquarters Monday after spending the holidays at his private club in South Florida.
+With less than three weeks until his Jan.
+20 inauguration, Trump is expected to fill out a handful of remaining Cabinet-level posts in the coming days.

-In addition to the USTR, Trump is also weighing picks to lead the departments of Agriculture and Veterans Affairs, as well as a Director of National Intelligence.
+In addition to the USTR, Trump is also weighing picks to lead the departments of Agriculture and Veterans Affairs, as well as a director of national intelligence.
 In addition, Trump is still filling out some top White House positions.

 Trump has already signaled that he plans to spread work on his trade policies beyond USTR.
 His transition team has said billionaire investor Wilbur Ross, Trump’s nominee to head the Commerce Department, will play a lead role on trade.
 The president-elect has also named economist Peter Navarro to a newly created White House National Trade Council.